spmedia/Threat-Actor-Usernames-Scrape/README.md

 - combine all the usernames together to use as an interesting password list
 - enrich existing intel
+- pick a random username from these lists and adopt it for yourself on another forum or platform to mask yourself a bit and to confuse some researchers/LE

 # Scraped Forums 📃